zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 Both methods have the same features and limitations.

-You can also find additional information on our YouTube (Coming soon) video.
+You can also find additional information on our [YouTube video](https://youtu.be/6rDrB0I5Kyk).